Open Source 2D CAD

 This tutorial focuses on creating objects with the QCAD Application Framework and adding them to a drawing document.
 The example in this tutorial creates a drawing document from scratch, adds various objects to it and saves the document as a DXF file.
 No user interface is used for this example, so it can be run as a command line application without first starting the QCAD Application user interface.

-Some initialization is required before we get started to give the application a name (used among other things as ID for XDATA in DXF / DWG) and to make DXF / DWG export available:
+Some initialization is required before we get started.
+We need to give the application a name (used among other things as ID for XDATA in DXF / DWG).

 A drawing in the QCAD Application Framework is represented by a document (RDocument).
 The document is backed by a storage which stores the actual drawing data (RStorage) and is usually not accessed directly by script developers.
 Further, the document also owns a spatial index (RSpatialIndex) for fast entity lookup based on location.
 Script developers only need to worry about the spatial index to create a document.